marrlab/DomainLab/README.md

 ### Benchmark different methods
 DomainLab provides a powerful benchmark functionality.
 To benchmark several algorithms, a single line command along with a benchmark configuration files is sufficient.
-See [Benchmarks](./docs/doc_benchmark.md)
+See details in [Benchmarks](./docs/doc_benchmark.md)